Severe Weather in Kentucky - December 13th, Hour 1

 We played it last week on Hannity on Friday.

-And a montage of Democrats, it's a gold standard, the CBO, Congressional Budget Office, nonpartisan, numbers released Friday, build back better new Green Deal Socialism.
+It's a gold standard, the CBO, Congressional Budget Office, nonpartisan numbers released Friday.

-It's not being paid for, and it's 5.1 trillion when you take away the accounting gimmicks.
+And it's $5.1 trillion when you take away the accounting gimmicks.

 Now every Democrat is against it.

-Jensaki, I'll play it later.
+Jen Saki, I'll play it later.

 She was trashing it.

-It adds three trillion to the deficit.
+It adds $3 trillion to the deficit.

 And they got to stop lying about what they're telling the American people.